yuqi-zhang/atomic-system-containers-quickstart/README.md

 # atomic-system-containers-quickstart
 A quick start "guide" thrown together to test out system containers with atomic, mostly for personal reference

-For an overview on system containers, go to: http://scrivano.org/static/system-containers-demo
+## Overview

+As Giuseppe (gscrivan@redhat.com) nicely summarizes:

+> shortly, these are the most important operations done by atomic install --system --name=$NAME $IMAGE:
+> - a checkout of the image from the OSTree repository to /var/lib/containers/atomic/$NAME
+> - use /exports/{config.json, config.json.template} from the checked-out image rootfs to generate the OCI configuration.
+> - use /exports/service.template from the checked-out image rootfs to generate the OCI configuration.
+> - use systemctl to start the service

+> --system expects one of /exports/{config.json,config.json.template} for the OCI configuration, /exports/service.template and (used at the moment only to set default values in the template files) /exports/manifest.json

+> If any of these files is missing, then a default one is generated (for the runc configuration, runc spec is used, while the systemd default configuration file is hard coded in atomic)

+For more information, check out: http://scrivano.org/static/system-containers-demo

+## Requirements and Versioning

-On fedora 23:
+On fedora 23/Centos CI:
-- Runc 1.0 release is required, and can be found [HERE](https://github.com/opencontainers/runc)
+- Runc 1.0 release is **optional**, and can be found [HERE](https://github.com/opencontainers/runc).
+There are changes compared to previous versions which require different usage. (runc 0.0.9 and specification 0.4.0 is minimum requirement)
 - The requirements for atomic can be found [HERE](http://pkgs.fedoraproject.org/cgit/rpms/atomic.git/tree/atomic.spec)
 - Upstream atomic repo is [HERE](https://github.com/projectatomic/atomic)
 - An ostree repo must be set up to store images (should be in place by default)

-Note that at the moment (July 13), runc 1.0 is not completely integrated into atomic yet.
-But it should not cause an issue with the rest of this document.
+Note that at the moment (July 14), runc 1.0 is not completely integrated into atomic yet.
+Versioning differences will be highlighted in this document.

 ## System Container Examples:

 #### Etcd container

-Directly from the repo, one can: `atomic install --system --name=etcd-system jerzhang/spc-etcd`
+For **runc 1.0**, you can directly pull a pre-built image from the repo here: `atomic install --system --name=etcd-system jerzhang/spc-etcd`

-which will pull the pre-built etcd image from [docker hub](https://hub.docker.com/r/jerzhang/spc-etcd/).
+This will pull the pre-built etcd image from [docker hub](https://hub.docker.com/r/jerzhang/spc-etcd/) and install the system container.

+**For previous versions of runc**, one can `atomic install --system --name=etcd-system gscrivano/spc-etcd`

 Note that the name "etcd-system" is required for the flannel container, as by default, flannel will attempt to use etcd-system.service (This should probably become an option in the future, such as `atomic install --system --set=etcd=etcd-system`).

 You can check the status of the container with `atomic ps`, or `systemctl status etcd-system`